signatureai/signature-core-nodes/docs/nodes/primitives.md

 | ---- | ----- |
 | int  | `INT` |

-??? note "Pick the code in primitives.py"
+??? note "Source code in primitives.py"

     ```python
     class Int:
-        """Represents an integer input.
+        """A node that handles integer number inputs with configurable parameters.

-        This class provides a node for handling integer inputs with specified default, minimum, maximum, and step values.
+        This node provides functionality for processing integer numbers within a specified range

-        Methods:
+        and step size.
+It can be used as a basic input node in computational graphs where whole
+        number values are required.

+        Args:
+            value (int): The input integer number to process.
+                        Default: 0
+                        Min: -18446744073709551615
+                        Max: 18446744073709551615
+                        Step: 1

+        Returns:
+            tuple[int]: A single-element tuple containing the processed integer value.

+        Notes:
-            execute(value): Returns the input integer value as a tuple.
+            - The node maintains the exact input value without any transformation
+            - The step value of 1 ensures whole number increments
+            - The min/max values correspond to the 64-bit integer limits
         """

         @classmethod